bigfix/developer.bigfix.com/site/pages/tools/soap_api_tester.md

 ---

 The BES SOAP Tester utility allows you to run session relevance against the Web Reports server of your choice.
 It is a read-only utility that uses the SOAP API.
+The utility only works with the HTTP protocol, not with the HTTPS protocol.

 Click [this link](http://files.bigfix.me/bigfixsoap.zip) to download the SOAP API Tester and then double-click the EXE file to start the utility.